serbulent/TrainableRepresentationAnalysis/README.md

  to evaluate and compare their predictive performance on protein function related predictive tasks.

 - The benchmark module run for all tests on one protein represenation method (e.g., AAC).
 The options can be set using probe_config.yaml and test can be run from linux console with in the PROBE directory.
+-
+- **Step-by-step operation:**
+1. Clone this repository
+2. Install dependencies
+3. Download ['data' directory](https://drive.google.com/drive/folders/1N2TzFVSgdt2oZECmpTtpGHvJQMvza0i6?usp=sharing) place it in generalized_representation_benchmark directory with directory name 'data'.
+4. Edit configuration file and set paths of your representation file/files.
+5. Go to the PROBE directory and run the PROBE.py

  - i.e. cd PROBE && python PROBE.py